Und3rf10w/kali-anonsurf/README.md

-# Kali-anonstealth AKA Kanonsurf
+# Kanonsurf

-ParrotSec's anonsurf and stealth capabilities, ported to work with Kali Linux.
+ParrotSEC's anonsurf and stealth capabilities, ported to work with Kali Linux.

 ## How to use this repo